-In phase 2 of drug rehab for couples, you will meet as partners with the clinical staff to develop a substance abuse treatment plan for relationship recovery.
+In phase 2, you will meet as partners with the clinical staff to develop a substance abuse treatment plan for relationship recovery.
 You will have sessions as a couple together, as well as individual and group therapy.
 We offer planned events such as bowling, paint ball , ice skating, and boating.
 These are a good chance to start connecting with your significant other while you are both clean and sober.
 Getting to know your partner without the interference of drugs and alcohol will not be all roses and jewels.
 It will be a lot of work involved keeping a relationship that was clouded by substance abuse.

 There are a few sober living facilities that accept couples and let them live in the same room.
 I have checked 2 of them in person so i can recommend to any couples leaving rehab needing a halfway house together.

 Generally speaking, the couple should not have the same sponsor in AA.
 This could make your significant other envious of your relationship with a sponsor.
 I would recommend both partners choose different friends and relationships in the program, and do not attend the same meetings that your significant other is attending.
 Seek out a therapist who specializes in the challenges a couple will face in recovery.
 Your family may not be happy with the situation.
 Be supportive of your partner if his family is angry about both of you remaining a couple in recovery.

 Being partners in recovery is not easy.
 Resentments against your significant other can build up and cause one partner to relapse.
 Use couples rehab to talk about these resentments with a counselor.
 Remaining a couple while in treatment can add extra issues to resolve in a treatment program.
 Each partner should have their own therapist to discuss issues regarding your significant other or your family history.